learn-monogame/learn-monogame.github.io/docs/how-to/install-develop.md

 Do you want to build your game with MonoGame's latest and greatest develop branch?
 You don't need to wait for official MonoGame releases.

 Each time a new commit makes it into the [MonoGame development branch](https://github.com/MonoGame/MonoGame/commits/develop), new builds are automatically released to the [MonoGame TeamCity](http://teamcity.monogame.net/viewType.html?buildTypeId=MonoGame_DevelopWin&branch_MonoGame=%3Cdefault%3E&tab=buildTypeStatusDiv&guest=1) site.
 To install them into a project, you can execute the following commands.
+Note that some of them can take some time to complete as large files are downloaded.

 1. Add the MonoGame teamcity NuGet feed:
    ```